 – Low braided buns.
 Braided bun updos are always an extra charge of elegance to ennoble even the simplest outfit.

 – Twisted rope braids.
-These long 3 dimensional braids, ideal for long thick hair, look very interesting, unhackneyed and worth a try.
+These dimensional braids are ideal for long thick hair.
+They look very interesting, unhackneyed and worth a try.